richard-taylor/psimbols/README.md

 This project is an exploration of whether you can put minimal configuration into the clients and let the servers provide dynamic communications channels on request.
-If there are a lot of clients, compared to the number of servers, then minimising the work at the client end could save a lot of work.
+If there are a lot of clients, compared to the number of servers, then minimising the work at the client end could save a lot of time.

 ## running the tests